 3. Choose your restaurant's name and legal structure

-A good name is an essential piece of your marketing plan.
+A good name for a restaurant is an essential piece of your marketing plan.
 See how to write a business plan for a restaurant for further details.
 You want a name that is catchy and immediately lets people know what type of food you sell.

 You also have to decide how to structure your company.